Factors that Affect Endocrine Function

 In general, abnormal endocrine function creates a hormone imbalance typified by too much or too little of a hormone.
 The underlying problem might be due to and endocrine gland making too much or too little of the hormone, or to a problem breaking down the hormone.

 Physical or mental stressors can trigger a stress response.
 The stress response is complex and can influence heart, kidney, liver, and endocrine system function.
 Many factors can start the stress response, but physical stressors are most important.
-In order for the body to respond to, and cope with, physical stress, the adrenal glands make more cortisol.
+For the body to respond to, and cope with, physical stress, the adrenal glands make more cortisol.
 If the adrenal glands do not respond, this can be a life-threatening problem.
 Some medically important factors causing a stress response are

 - trauma (severe injury) of any type